Father’s Day has Methodist ties

 Editor's Note: This story was originally published in 2010, the year often referenced as the centennial of the first celebration of Father's Day.
 Information regarding the centennial has been updated to reflect this.

-To all you dads out there: While you're relaxing in your recliner and watching sports this Sunday, and your kids are on their best behavior to honor Father's Day, don't forget to thank a United Methodist.
+To all you dads out there: While you're relaxing in your recliner and watching sports on June 21, and your kids are on their best behavior to honor Father's Day, don't forget to thank a United Methodist.

 That's right.
 Not one, but two United Methodist churches with the same name, oddly enough can lay claim to originating the celebration of all things paternal.